amyaots/TwitchBot/README.md

 # TwitchBot
-Just simple Bot for twitch (Swift).
+Just simple Bot for Twitch (Swift).
 Can build for MacOSX and Linux.
 Used Vapor WebSocket

 #### For build project:
 swift build